alek0991/iSAFE/ReadMe.md

 Thus, our input is in the form of a binary
-SNP matrix with each column corresponding to a haplotype and each row to a mutation, and entries corresponding to the allelic state, with 0 denoting the ancestral allele, and 1 denoting the derived allele.
+SNP matrix with each column corresponding to a haplotype and each row to a mutation, and entries corresponding to the allelic state, with 0 denoting the ancestral allele, and 1 denoting the derived allele. iSAFE can take input in [hap](https://github.com/alek0991/iSAFE/blob/master/hap_format.md) or [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) formats.

 Output:
 ==========